-Train from Venice to Milan
+Venice to Milan train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Venice to Milan
+Amenities on the train between Venice and Milan